str4d/i2p-paper/README.md

-This is a paper in LaTeX presenting I2P.
+- This is a paper in LaTeX presenting I2P.

+Tools:
+* LaTeX
+* BibTeX